DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 #### Juice: Interesting Questions
 To have this portion of the game feel engaging and fun enough to keep doing as the player starts new runs, I opted to make the questions have some personality.

-Having the questions be straightforward "What spell do you want?" seemed
+Having the questions be straightforward "What spell do you want?" seemed uninteresting and overall a waste of time.
+If the player knew what the resulting spell was, why would they ever pick an answer if another answer gave them an ability they liked???
 ### The Narrative Problem
 The main issue is that

+# Working Through the Solution

+## Problems

+###

+# Alternate Idea 1: Loadout Questions